WTFAcademy/WTF-Cairo/06_Functions/README.md

     }
 }
 ```
 In the example above, we take `name_` and `symbol_` as inputs and write these values to our `Storage`.
-To store a variable in a contract, we need to declare the Storage struct type (see [link to CH8 struct]).
+To store a variable in a contract, we need to declare the Storage struct type (see Chapter 8).
 It is important to keep the name as `Storage` as this is a reserved name in Cairo 1.

 ---
 ### External functions